Learn How To Make A Beautiful 3D Paper Heart Decoration With This Free 3D Paper Heart Template.

 Take two hearts pairs, and making sure the cut lines are facing inwards so they aren’t visible, glue one side of the heart to the other heart petal.
 It will look like this:

 Repeat this until you have the last two heart petals to go.
 If you are using different card colors, you can glue them in various different color combinations.

 A quick side note: Glue gun and Glue stick: I use the glue stick to glue the heart petals together and I use the glue gun to stick the ribbon/toothpick to the center spine of the decoration.

 For this tutorial, I am doing a gradient of three red hearts, then three pink hearts and then three pale pink hearts.

 Before you glue the final two heart petals together, you need to glue the toothpick or the ribbon in the center of the spine.
 It will look like this:

 Once you have added either the ribbon or toothpick, glue the last two heart petals together, making sure the ribbon or toothpick is firmly glued together in the center.

 And there you have it!
 A beautiful 3D Valentines Heart decoration, all ready for this special day!

-GET YOUR FREE 3D PAPER HEART TEMPLATE (SVG, DXF AND PDF TEMPLATES) BY FILLING IN THE FORM BELOW:
+GET YOUR FREE 3D PAPER HEART TEMPLATE (SVG, DXF AND PDF TEMPLATES)

 If you go ahead and make these pretty 3D Hearts, I would love to see your creations!
 Please share your pictures on my Facebook Page, on Instagram (tag me with #svghouse) or email it to me at [email protected]